Outlook-iotbpl0e

 Within this programme’s context and needs, Aflatoun International adapted its Life Skills, Financial and Entrepreneurship Education curricula.
 In the Life Skills courses, young women learned about their rights and responsibilities, understood their values and built self-esteem and confidence, which can equip them with the best tools to overcome challenges in the future.

-Thanks to the programme, Siwema learnt tailoring and, combined with the entrepreneurship skills provided by the Aflatoun curricula, she was able to set up her small enterprise and start her career in this sector.
-She opened her own tailoring shop, which has had great success in the town.
-Siwema became self-sufficient, and her family is not against her anymore, but now relies on her for financial support.
+Siwema became self-sufficient, her family is not against her anymore, and actually relies on her for financial support now.
 As Siwema’s business was thriving, she started training two boys and three girls for the job.
-Now she is happy, independent and confident in her skills; she said her goal is to become successful, and believing she can, she will give it her best to make this a reality.
+Now, she is happy, independent and confident in her skills; she said her goal is to become successful, and believing in herself more than ever, she will give it her best to make this a reality.

 To all the women who have gone through the same challenges I went through, when you hear about an opportunity like this, please go for it.
 I have faith that it will help these girls as it has helped me